HomeDirectoriesTop 7 Mistakes on Directory Listings (And How to Fix Them)

 Directory CSmiths Auto123 Main+1-555-123-4567

-Looks familiar?
+Look familiar?
 These variations might seem trivial to humans, but search algorithms treat each version as a different business.
-The result?
-Your authority gets diluted across multiple “phantom” listings instead of consolidating into one powerful presence.
+The result is that your authority gets diluted across multiple “phantom” listings instead of consolidating into one strong presence.

 Quick Tip: Create a master NAP document with your exact business name, complete address, and preferred phone format.
 Copy and paste from this document every time you create or update a listing.
-Never type it manually – that’s where variations creep in.
+Never type it manually, because that’s where variations creep in.

 The fix starts with an audit.
 Search for your business across major directories and document every variation you find.
 Then systematically update each listing to match your master NAP exactly.
 Yes, it’s tedious.
 But the payoff in improved visibility makes it worthwhile.